HolyMeekrob/epicaricacy-web/src/content/fiction/the_modern_family.md

 ---
 title: The Modern Family
 layout: page.html
+publishDate: 2007-11-25

+intro: "A short story about a really depressed family.
+It was an attempt
+				to do dark comedy and to do something really strange with the narration.
+Also, I wrote (and titled) this well before the TV show ever came out.
+Fun note: I wrote this shortly after reading \"The Things They Carried\" by Tim O'Brien.
+The original title was \"The Things They Hated\"."
 ---
 Gary hates his wife.
 He doesn't just hate her a little bit, either.
 No, he hates her so much that he has a drawer full of elaborate murder schemes